searchdork/googledorking/README.md

 ------------------
 This script handles parsing the query strings from the supplied file and requesting their result sets from the Google custom search API.
 The configuration for per run behavior can be handled as detailed above in the config.

 This script has been enhanced so it can save the state of the search progress and will execute all of the queries listed in the queries file before cycling back to the beginning of the list.
-It is somewhat robust in that it will accomodate changes to the queries file into the search list.
+It is somewhat robust in that it will accommodate changes to the queries file into the search list.

 Known bugs:
- * Finishing the query list does not cycle back to the beginning that run and would require re-lauch to finish using quota.
+ * Finishing the query list does not cycle back to the beginning that run and would require re-launch to finish using quota.
  * Running out of searches (403) may not correctly save state.
  * Full result sets (default 100) will not be pulled if max number of queries per day is reached.
 Next run will start on next query.